 9 Ways to Earn Free PDUs

-All PMI certifications, with the exception of CAPM, require holders to follow the Continuing Certification Requirements Program.
+All PMI certifications, with the exception of a certified associate in project management (CAPM), require holders to follow the Continuing Certification Requirements Program.
 The objective is to make sure that your certified competencies stay up-to-date and that your skills stay relevant.

 What Is a PDU?

 A PDU is a Professional Development Unit.
 The exact requirements for your particular situation will be set out in the Continuing Certification Requirements (CCR) Handbook from PMI.